Why do I write about Thomas Pynchon’s works?

 Some Thoughts on Method

 Most of the times when I read texts on Pynchon’s texts, I am deeply dissatisfied since they seem to be more about the writer and current trends in the Departments of Literature than about Pynchon’s novels, their characters and storylines.
-Thus, my aim is to move to and fro – from detailed interpretation of his works to abstract ideas and vice versa.
+Thus, my aim is to move to and fro – from detailed interpretation of his works to abstract ideas, meta-communication on Pynchon’s texts and vice versa.

-So much writing on Pynchon … I decided not to work my way through it, without, however, totally ignoring secondary writing, taking literature on contexts more into account than on the novels themselves, though.
+So much writing on Pynchon … I decided not to work my way through it, without, however, totally ignoring secondary writing, taking literature on contexts, however, more into account than on the novels themselves.
 In addition, as you will see, it is all about asking the right questions – Pynchon’s texts will “give answers” in that process of “reading” then.

 Questions and Maps